informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

   +1/3 check (+2/3 for sequential headers).
   If it verifies a header, it adds it to its lightstore, if it does not pass verification it drops it.
-  Right now it only takes new headers, and drops old ones or ones that could not be verified.
+  Right now it only accepts a header more recent then the latest header, and drops older ones or ones that could not be verified.

   > The above paragraph captures what I believe what is the current